proddata/crate/docs/general/builtins/comparison-operators.rst

 Comparison operators
 ====================

-A comparison :ref:`operator <glossary-operator>` tests the relationship between two values and returns a corresponding value of ``true``, ``false``, or ``NULL``.
+A comparison :ref:`operator <gloss-operator>` tests the relationship between two values and returns a corresponding value of ``true``, ``false``, or ``NULL``.